Catholic Irish Brigade (1794–1798): Establishment

-Saint-Domingue / Haiti
+Saint-Domingue

-In 1792 some regiments from the Irish Brigade were posted to Saint-Domingue (now Haiti), a French slave colony in the Caribbean, to put down a slave rebellion that had started in 1791.
+In 1792, several regiments of the French Irish Brigade were sent to the colony of Saint-Domingue in the Caribbean as part of efforts to suppress a slave rebellion there.
 Assisted by local Irish-origin slave-owners they lost a skirmish at Les Plantons, and started local massacres to cow the population.
-Léger-Félicité Sonthonax arrived from France in 1792 as Commissioner, and soon realised that freeing the slaves would be a better policy.
-This emancipation was effected by him in 1793, after the outbreak of war with Britain.
-The Irish Brigade units in Haiti then changed sides and assisted in the British invasion of Haiti in 1794-98 under General Thomas Maitland, and were paid for by Pitt.
-Some former Irish Brigade officers led new regiments raised in Jamaica that were mostly composed of African-origin soldiers.
-After several years of unsuccessful warfare, during which most casualties were caused by tropical diseases, Maitland signed a treaty in 1798 with Toussaint Louverture promising to leave, and in return Louverture promised not to foment a slave revolt in Jamaica.

-As well as Haiti, other units of the Catholic Irish Brigade were established in 1795 and posted to safer but more tedious and unglamorous garrison duties in places such as Nova Scotia.
+Republican commissioner Léger-Félicité Sonthonax arrived in Saint-Dominigue from France in 1792 and proceeded to issue several emancipation decrees.
+Irish Brigade troops in Saint-Dominigue subsequently switched sides and assisted a British invasion of the colony which began in 1793; Pitt authorised payments to these defectors.
+Some former Irish Brigade officers also began serving in the British Army's West India Regiments.
+After five years of attempting to capturing Saint-Domingue, during which they suffered massive casualties to tropical diseases, the British signed a treaty in 1798 with Toussaint Louverture promising to evacuate, and in return Louverture promised not to foment unrest in Britain's Caribbean colonies.
+As well as Saint-Domingue, other units of the Catholic Irish Brigade were established in 1795 and posted to safer but more tedious and unglamorous garrison duties in places such as Nova Scotia.